google/wasefire/book/src/applet/prelude/rpc.md

 helli PONG
 ```

+You can also use `wasefire applet-rpc --repl` to process each input line as a request and
+concatenate the responses to the output.

 [^mut]: Note that we don't need interior mutability here, compared to buttons for example.
 This is
     because the RPC handler is not re-entrant.
 The platform won't send a new request if the previous
     request was not responded.